 Dan Pflieger joined the Salute Military Golf Association (SMGA) in 2014 and brought with him over ten years working in many different positions within the golf industry.
-He attended Towson University, and graduated with a Bachelor of Science in 2009.
+He attended Towson University, and graduated with a Bachelor of Science.
 Dan grew up in Olney, Maryland.
-As a young man, for 4 years he had a seasonal job at the Olney Golf Park, the site of the very first SMGA adaptive golf clinics.
+As a young man, for 4 years he had a seasonal job at the Olney Golf Park, the birthplace of the SMGA.
 He credits his interactions with those veterans as a source for his dedication and passion to serve our veteran community.
 Dan started with the SMGA as a program manager and became the organization’s executive director in 2015.

 Manager of Equipment & Golf Programs